CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

   * Email Content (Read)

-__note: Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
+_Email message permissions are entirely dependent on your organization's philosophy, structure, and job descriptions.
 Some organizations may not want your junior analysts to be able to read email information._

 ## Security Posture
 ### Posture Management